kaanathas/Notification-demo/README.md

       }

  ```
-#  Publish any messages to SNS Queue
+#  Publish messages to SNS Queue
    if publish the message to the SNS Queue
    send the `POST` request to the publish-messages gateway